 The two novels are exactly the same length (187 and 189 pages, respectively).
 Both are rooted in extensive research on New Testament backgrounds, and involve real figures such as the Emperor Domitian and Herod Antipas.
 Burge takes his point of departure from the New Testament stories recorded in Matthew 8:5-13 and Luke 7:1-10.
 Longenecker's inspiration is Revelation 2:13, and he clarifies in an appendix which points of the narrative are fictional and which are not.

-Sensitive readers should be forwarned that both books are rather bloody, giving detailed descriptions of gladiatorial games, and (in the case of Burge), battle scenes.
+Sensitive readers should be forewarned that both books are rather bloody, giving detailed descriptions of gladiatorial games, and (in the case of Burge) battle scenes.
 Burge also incorporates aspects of the sexual lives of his characters (with concubines and prostitutes in particular), illuminating age-old problems.
 I read both of these within the past week, hoping to decide which to assign for my students to read in "Gospels, Acts, and Revelation" next semester.
 Unfortunately, it didn't make my decision any easier!
 I loved them both.
 Which one will you read first?

 Monday, October 24, 2016